lauravandyke/landis_dashboard/README.md

 To run the project on your local machine:

-Clone this repository `git clone https://github.com/lauravandyke/landis_dashboard.git`
+Clone the repository: `git clone https://github.com/lauravandyke/landis_dashboard.git`

 Run `npm install` to download project dependencies.